 - Low-Mid competence, inflated perception = confident

 - Mid-High competence, deflated perception = lacking confidence

 - Low-Mid competence, proper perception = lacking confidence.

 As a result, if you’re lacking in confidence, it’s either because you recognize that you’re not competent at things or because you fail to recognize that you’re quite competent.
 The hard part is figuring out which one you are.
 I suggest the following system:

 Step One: Write down the skills you believe you have; in other words, list everything you’re good at.
 You can categorize them into higher level and lower level if you want.
 Include those skills that you think you might have, but aren’t sure about.

 Step Two: write down your accomplishments.

-Step Three: write down five skills that you wish you had but you didn’t.
+Step Three: write down five skills that you wish you had but don’t.

 Step Four: (This is the one that you won’t do and that will cause this exercise to fall flat) Take a good friend out for coffee and go over the list with him.
 Ask him to identify anything (1) on the list that he disagrees with and (2) that you’ve left off the list.
 The role of your friend is to help you identify if your perceptions are off base; to see if you’re downplaying your skills and/or accomplishments.
 Do this with multiple friends if possible.

 This exercise emphasizes another key point for men: we often fail to see ourselves properly.
 We need connections with others to avoid blind spots.
 When you finish Step Four, you should have a pretty good sense of your abilities.
 For those that have been undervaluing themselves, this new understanding will create confidence.
 For others, it will cause you to realize that you simply need to get better.
 For most, it will do both; you’ll realize that you’re probably better than you give yourself credit for, and you’ll realize that you need to keep improving.